-If you don’t have access to any of the below through a library near you, send me an email or request a copy through Academia.
+If you don’t have access to any of the articles below through a library near you, send me an email and I’d be happy to send it to you.

 Han, JHJ.
-“Shifting Geographies of Proximity: Korean-led Evangelical Christian Missions and the US Empire.”
-Invited book chapter forthcoming in Ethnographies of Empire, edited by Carole McGranahan and John Collins.
-Duke University Press.
+2018.
+“Shifting Geographies of Proximity: Korean-led Evangelical Christian Missions and the U.S. Empire.”
+In Ethnographies of U.S. Empire, edited by Carole McGranahan and John Collins, 194-213.
+Durham, NC: Duke University Press.
+Link

 Chun, Jennifer Jihye and Han, JHJ.
 2015.
 “Language Travels and Global Aspirations of Korean Youth.” positions: asia critique 23 (3): 565-593.
 Link

 Han, JHJ.
 2015.
 “Our Past, Your Future: Evangelical Missionaries and the Script of Prosperity.”
 In Territories of Poverty: Rethinking North and South, edited by Ananya Roy and Emma Shaw Crane, 178-94.
 Athens, GA: University of Georgia Press.
 Link